Pregnancy and Your Osteopath

 Osteopathic treatment is helpful in assisting the body to make postural changes easily and makes the pregnancy much more comfortable.

 It is normal to expect an increase in your heart rate, and normal for the growing baby to push up against your "thoracic diaphragm", which can make you quite breathless.
 Similarly, pressure on the stomach and diaphragm often result in reflux (indigestion).
-We see this commonly in the clinic and use gentle hands-on techniques that we find can help.
+We see this commonly in the clinic and use gentle hands-on techniques to assist.

 Most of your gain in weight will happen in the second half of pregnancy - and what people often don't realise is that it is not unusual to lose a little weight as you come to the end of pregnancy!

 There is no need to worry about common and normal symptoms.
-Two of our Osteopaths have a special interest in pregnancy, and find Osteopathy to be really helpful.
+Our Osteopaths have a special interest in pregnancy, and find Osteopathy to be really helpful.
 With gentle hands-on techniques we can help with lower back pain and sacro-iliac joint pain, which are so common.
 We can also help with pain in the hips and pelvis.

 It is absolutely normal to expect an increase in the size of your ribcage, and for your shoulders and chest to broaden.
 As a result, experiencing pain in or between your shoulders, your upper back or one or more ribs can result, and there are specific, gentle osteopathic techniques that can give lots of relief.